clojurewerkz/buffy/README.md

 ## Buffy Is a ClojureWerkz Project

-Machine Head is part of the [group of Clojure libraries known as ClojureWerkz](http://clojurewerkz.org), together with
+Buffy is part of the [group of Clojure libraries known as ClojureWerkz](http://clojurewerkz.org), together with

  * [Monger](http://clojuremongodb.info)
  * [Langohr](http://clojurerabbitmq.info)